Ethiopian Football Federation: Women's Football

 Women's football has gained more popularity in recent years in Ethiopia with the Ethiopian national team having only made its debut in September 2002 in the 2002 African Championship's qualifiers.
 Soon after this the first professional Women's football league, the Ethiopian Women's Premier League, was established.

 Continental Competition

 Ethiopia participated in the inaugural African Cup of Nations in 1957 hosted by Sudan, eventually losing 4–0 in the final to Egypt.
 In the 1959 edition of the tournament they finished third behind both Sudan and eventual champions Egypt.
 Ethiopia hosted and won the 1962 edition of the African Cup of Nations beating Egypt in the final 4–2.

 In the qualification for the 2013 Africa Cup of Nations, Ethiopia was able to defeat both Benin and Sudan in home and away fixtures to qualify for the tournament.
-This was the first time that Ethiopia had qualified for the Africa Cup of Nations in 31 years, a tremendous achievement for the once proud footballing nation.
+This was the first time that Ethiopia had qualified for the Africa Cup of Nations in 31 years.